SchulzLab/RAPID/docs/UseCases.rst

 Box plot of read counts
 ^^^^^^^^^^^^^^^^^^^^^^^^
-This is a box plot of the normalized read counts of each gene/region.
+This is a box plot of the normalized read counts of each gene/region across all the samples used in the analysis.
+This can indicate the variance among samples for a specific gene/region.

 .. image:: ./images/rDNA_Comp_plot6.png

-Sample wise comparison of read counts for each gene/region
+Sample wise comparison of normalised read counts for each gene/region
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This plot shows the normalized read counts of each sample for each gene/region.
+This plot shows the normalised read counts of each sample for each gene/region.

 .. image:: ./images/rDNA_Comp_plot7.png

-Sample wise comparison of read counts for each gene/region (log2 scale)
+Sample wise comparison of normalised read counts for each gene/region (log2 scale)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Log2 of normalized read counts of each sample for each gene/region is shown in this plot.
+Log2 of normalised read counts of each sample for each gene/region is shown in this plot.

 .. image:: ./images/rDNA_Comp_plot8.png